IanLuo/devne/t.md

 # WIP
-[ ]!! support outside unit
-[ ] yaml file will extend other yaml files to 'inherit' the existing tools and packgage setups [ ] in a yaml, the name should be customized and referenced [ ] to customize yaml will be only thing to do, work with script that can be referenced from yaml file to control other actions
+[ ] yaml file will extend other yaml files to 'inherit' the existing tools and packgage setups [ ] to make unit runnable
+    add doc for each unit, by adding a special parameter 'doc', by default null to specify input/output type for each unit
+[ ] units have executable interface
+[ ] units can be observed

 # BACKLOG

-[ ]!! interface for define hash for each unit
-[ ]!! install and use in another project
-[ ]!! binary package
-[ ]!! ruby env and package
-[ ]! python web env and package
-[ ]!
-AI project env and package
-[ ] update flake description and nixpkgsrev when flake.nix exists [ ] unit documentations
+[ ] unit documentations
 [ ] command auto completion
-[ ] check github flows for inspiration
 [ ] welcome information
-[ ]! package search function
-[ ]! unit search function
 [ ] ss.yaml validation
 [ ] ss.yaml helper, used in website
-[ ] units guide
-[ ] ss.yaml package rev option
 [ ] local shared store
-[ ] to make unit runnable
-    add doc for each unit, by adding a special parameter 'doc', by default null to specify input/output type for each unit
 [ ] support services, like database, redis, thrid party services, inside
     docker
-[ ] units have executable interface
-[ ] units can be observed
-[ ] unify interface for all properties of a unit, so it can be easily
-    documented and presented
-[ ] nix format of unit should be generated, and support trasformed from other
-    format, like a yaml

 # ARCHIVE
+[x] in a yaml, the name should be customized and referenced [x] to customize yaml will be only thing to do, work with script that can be referenced from yaml file to control other actions
+[x]!! support outside unit
 [x] ref from outside repo on github
 [x] resolve vars
 [x] resolve funcitons